-The server software is contained within a single transport and the Windows client software is installed using a standard setup program.
+The server software is contained within a single transport (along with a seperate transport for the ActiveControl WebUI) and the Windows client software is installed using a standard setup program.

 This section provides information on how to perform the initial installation of ActiveControl.